Why Does Powder Coating Flake Off?

 What to Do When Powder Coats Flake

-Usually the best approach to repairing damaged coatings to simply redo it.
+Usually the best approach to repairing damaged coatings to redo it simply.
 This can be a fair amount of work.
-Here’s how to do it properly:

 If you want it to look good cosmetically, it’s a good idea to “feather” the areas that flaked off.
-Use some sandpaper to work down the edges of where the coating broke off until it’s smooth.
-This works great if you’re planning on using a non-glossy or textured coating.
+Use sandpaper to work down the edges where the coating broke off until it’s smooth.
+This works great if you plan on using a non-glossy or textured coating.

 Once the previous coating is dealt with, continue the cleaning process the same way you would the initial coating.
-Wipe it with solvent, rinse it off, and make sure that it’s thoroughly clean and dry before redoing the coating.
+Wipe it with solvent, rinse it off, and ensure it’s thoroughly clean and dry before redoing the coating.

 Does powder coating scratch easily?